St Mary the Virgin's Church, Denby

 St Mary the Virgin's Church, Denby is a Grade I listed parish church in the Church of England in Denby, Derbyshire.

 History

 The church dates from the 13th century.
-It comprises a tower at the west end with a recessed broached spire, a clerestoried nave with south aisle and two storey north aisle, a chancel and a south porch.
-Alterations were made in 1838 and it was restored between 1901 and 1903 by John Oldrid Scott.
+It comprises a tower at the west end with a recessed broached spire, a clerestoried nave with a south aisle and a two-storey north aisle, a chancel and a south porch.
+Alterations were made in 1838, and it was restored between 1901 and 1903 by John Oldrid Scott.
 During the restoration part of the scaffolding collapsed in 1903 and one of the workmen, Job Seal of Horsley, was injured.